-- Vaginal Dryness: A reduction in estrogen causes the vagina to lose elasticity.
-Vaginal thinness and dryness is the result.
+- Vaginal dryness: A reduction in estrogen causes the vagina to lose elasticity.
+Vaginal thinness and dryness are the results.

 Most women experience at least some of the above symptoms during perimenopause.

 Though many of the symptoms of menopause are bothersome, many women regard postmenopausal weight gain as being the most frustrating symptom of menopause.
-Studies show many women gain an average of 10-15 pounds during perimenopause, at a rate of about 1 pound per year.
+Studies suggest that women gain an average of 10-15 pounds during perimenopause, at a rate of about 1 pound per year.
 The cute-sounding “muffin top” or “menopot” (menopause potbelly) is not a feature most women want, especially since it tends to stay around.

 Is this something you’ve experienced?
 No matter what you do, the postmenopausal weight gain — that extra fat in your belly that seemed to just spring up overnight — will not go away.
 You’ve tried dieting it off, exercising it off, steam-rooming it off.
 Nothing works.
 It is this menopot that most people are referring to when they talk about menopausal weight gain.
 It is this menopot that we are referring to, along with weight gain in other parts of the body, when we discuss how the setpoint diet promotes postmenopausal weight loss later in this article.

 There are many reasons for postmenopausal weight gain.
-Here are a few of the most common ones.
+Below are a few of the most common ones.

 Research shows hormonal changes during menopause can cause weight gain.
 However, hormone-related weight gain tends to occur mainly in the stomach area.
 Here are the hormones most responsible for weight gain during menopause.

-Estrogen is the primary female hormone, responsible for many reproductive functions.
-It also has a lot to do with metabolism and regulation of weight.
+Estrogen is the primary female hormone responsible for many reproductive functions.
+It also has a lot to do with metabolism and the regulation of weight.
 A few years prior to menopause, a woman’s estrogen levels begin to dip, making her body hold onto fat.
-Though frustrating, extra fat storage and weight gain is a symptom of your body’s efforts to retain estrogen.
+Though frustrating, extra fat storage and weight gain are symptoms of your body’s efforts to retain estrogen.